thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 but don't have a public copy constructor and a public copy assignment operator "move-only C++ classes".

-Swift does not have move-only types at the time this document was written (January 2020).
+Codira does not have move-only types at the time this document was written (January 2020).
 There is a desire to add them, and a lot of design work has been done (see the [Ownership Manifesto](OwnershipManifesto.md)), however, this design has not been proposed yet.

-Therefore, we will first discuss mapping move-only C++ classes to Swift before move-only types are implemented.
+Therefore, we will first discuss mapping move-only C++ classes to Codira before move-only types are implemented.
 In this situation there's clearly no good direct mapping.
 There are some non-ergonomic options though.

-Second, we will discuss mapping move-only C++ classes to move-only types in future Swift versions.
+Second, we will discuss mapping move-only C++ classes to move-only types in future Codira versions.

-### Move-only C++ classes: mapping in Swift 5
+### Move-only C++ classes: mapping in Codira 5

-**Import move-only C++ classes as Swift structs, and statically ensure that copies are never needed.**
+**Import move-only C++ classes as Codira structs, and statically ensure that copies are never needed.**

 This seems doable, although the usability and predictability of the language